ruimaranhao/MLND/smartcab/README.md

 ```python
 qlearner = True
 ```

+> QUESTION: What changes do you notice in the agent's behavior when compared to the basic driving agent when random actions were always taken?
+Why is this behavior occurring?

+Compared to the basic driving agent, the Q-Learning Driving Agent is able to reach the destination in most of the trials, and safely (i.e., no violation of traffic rules) and efficiently (i.e., moving towards the destination).
+This is because the agent is learning what moves give positive/negative rewards in this environment -- meaning that the agent is not oblivious to state and previous experience.

 > QUESTION: Report the different values for the parameters tuned in your basic implementation of Q-Learning.
 For which set of parameters does the agent perform best?
 How well does the final driving agent perform?